vippsas/vipps-developers/vipps-terminology.md

 accepts a payment.
 This is an integrated part of the Vipps payment process, and the link should never be sent in an SMS or email.

-* Direct capture - **Direct capture** causes all payment reservations to be instantly be captured.
+* Direct capture - **Direct capture** causes all payment reservations to be instantly captured.
 This is intended for situations where the product or service is immediately provided to the customer, e.g. digital services.